sadit/SimilaritySearch.jl/joss/paper.md

 H.MinRecall 0.9  &  1.13  & 0.07 &   0.04      &   0.29      &  0.22  &  8.43  &  0.71   \\
 \bottomrule
 \end{longtable}

-Table: Performance comparison of running several similarity search operations on MNIST dataset in our 32-core workstation.
-Smaller time costs and memory are desirable while high recall scores (close to 1) are better. \label{tab/performance}

 As reference, we indexed and search for all $k$ nearest neighbors using the default values for the HNSW (FAISS), PyNNDescent, and scaNN library for nearest neighbor search.
 All these operations were computed using all available threads.